Linear stability of the blowdown Ricci shrinker in 4D: Introduction

 In order to deal with nonradial perturbations of the metric, we use Fourier series on the Berger sphere cross sections of the soliton, exploiting the $U(2)$-invariance of the metric.
 We decompose arbitrary tensors in a suitable basis of $2$-tensors, and then further decompose their coefficient functions into Fourier series, specifically using Wigner functions, for each radial value.
 We thoroughly determine the subspaces preserved by the operator $L_f$, showing such subspaces are always parametrized by at most four radially symmetric functions.
 On each such subspace $L_f = \Delta_f + P$, where $\Delta_f$ is the radial weighted Laplacian, and $P$ a zeroth-order Hermitian operator.

 Using coarse estimates, we show that on the subspaces of high enough frequency, $P$ is negative, verifying the intuition that the higher the frequency, the more stable the deformation.
-For a finite number of lower frequency modes, we study $P$ more directly.
-Proving that $P$ is negative is straightforward but computationally heavy: a number of polynomials of degree $\leq10$ must be shown to have a sign on $(1,+\infty)$.
+For a small finite number of lower frequency modes, we study $P$ more directly.
+Proving that $P$ is negative is straightforward, but somewhat computational -- see Remark \ref{rem:sign-justification}.